Have you just been approved for the American Express Gold Card? It’s time to do these three things.

-To start receiving dining credits, you’ll need to enroll in your online account – just check “benefits” in your Amex app or on the website.
-After that, you’ll be able to get up to $10 in monthly statement credits when you use your card at participating dining partners, which include Grubhub, Seamless, Boxed, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations.
+To start receiving dining credits, you’ll need to enroll in your online account – check “benefits” in your Amex app or on the website.
+After that, you’ll get up to $10 in monthly statement credits when you use your card at participating dining partners, including Grubhub, Seamless, Boxed, The Cheesecake Factory, and Ruth’s Chris Steak House and participating Shake Shack locations.

 Similarly, you’ll want to make sure you’re taking advantage of up to $10 in monthly Uber Cash you can use on U.S. rides or Uber Eats.
 Add your Amex Gold to the Uber app as a payment method, and Amex will automatically add credits to your account every month.

 Note that the issuer currently offers an excellent limited-time promotion: Through December 2021, you can enroll for a complimentary Uber Eats Pass membership for up to 12 months.
-This will give you free delivery and discounts on eligible restaurant purchases of $15 or more (taxes and service fees may apply and do not count toward order minimum).
-Normally, Uber Eats Pass costs $9.99 per month, so if you count that in, it’s almost another $120 in value.
-Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at then-current monthly rate.
+This will give you free delivery and discounts on eligible restaurant purchases of $15 or more (taxes and service fees may apply and do not count toward the order minimum).
+Typically, Uber Eats Pass costs $9.99 per month, so it’s almost another $120 in value if you count that in.
+Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at the then-current monthly rate.

 Strategize your spending

-The American Express Gold has a generous rewards rate.
+The American Express Gold has a great rewards rate.
 The 4 points per dollar you get at U.S. supermarkets (on up to $25,000 in purchases per year, then 1 point) and on restaurants can quickly get you closer to lucrative travel redemptions – especially if you choose to transfer your Membership Rewards points to one of the issuer’s travel partners.